mar10/pyftpsync/docs/sphinx/ug_run.rst

     Typical values include:

     :code:`command: COMMAND_NAME` (str, mandatory)
-        Command that should be run with the defined options, must be one of 'upload', 'dowlnload', 'sync', 'tree'.
+        Command that should be run with the defined options.
+        Must be one of 'upload', 'dowlnload', 'sync', 'tree'.

     :code:`remote: URL` (str, mandatory)
         Remote target URL and protocol, e.g. :code:`sftp://example.com/my_project`.